-- In a medium bowl, stir together softened butter and sugar with a spoon.
-Add salt, vanilla, milk, and flour and stir until a dough forms, adding a little more milk if needed.
+- In a medium bowl, stir together sugar and softened butter with a spoon or beat with an electric mixer.
+Add flour, milk, vanilla and salt and stir until a dough forms, adding a little more milk if needed.
 Stir in chocolate chips.

 - Set in the refrigerator to chill.

-- In a large bowl, beat together cream cheese, cream, sugar, and vanilla until completely smooth and fluffy -- about 5 minutes on high speed.
+- In a large bowl, beat together cream cheese until smooth.
+Add sugar and vanilla and beat until completely smooth.

 - Divide the cookie dough in thirds.
 Roll 1 third into a circle the size of your pan and lay on top of your crust (I do this between 2 sheets of wax paper and it works perfectly!).
 Roll remaining ⅔ into small balls.
 Stir half of the cookie dough balls into the cheesecake, and set the remaining in the fridge for garnish.

-- Top with cheesecake mixture and set in the refrigerator to chill until set, at least 4 hours.
+- Spread the cheesecake mixture over the crust and set in the refrigerator to chill until set, at least 6 hours.

-- Garnish cheesecake with whipped cream if desired and extra cookie dough balls.
+- Remove cheesecake from pan and garnish with whipped cream if desired and extra cookie dough balls.
 Serve and store leftovers in the refrigerator for up to 5 days.

 Create an account easily save your favorite content, so you never forget a recipe again.